SB2318/UltimateHealth/README.md

 ```
  git checkout develop
 ```
-### If u couldn't find the 'develop' branch in your own forked repository , Please go to [CONTRIBUTING.md](./CONTRIBUTING.md) and follow the instructions written in detail.
+### If you couldn't find the 'develop' branch in your own forked repository, please go to [CONTRIBUTING.md](./CONTRIBUTING.md) and follow the instructions written in detail.

 ## For Frontend: